 All EU/EEA nationals or those holding permanent residence in EU/EEA countries can enter Croatia without any restrictions.
 Other foreigners including U.S citizen may enter for tourism, important matters or business as long as proof is provided.
 Croatia has lifted mandatory self-isolation and quarantine restrictions for those entering and instead, travelers are provided a Pamphlet with Instructions to follow for 14 days.
 Passengers in transit may travel through the Republic of Croatia provided that it is possible to enter or transit through the neighbouring countries.

 Starting June 20, Cyprus begun reopening international flights.
 Travelers are categorized depending on their country of origin's risk level.
-The government has resumed the restriction of flights from Lebanon.
+Cypriot government reintroduced ban on flights from Lebanon from 6 July and Cyprus Airways to suspend, reduce flights to Greece from 18 August .
 Passengers from 'low-risk' countries do not need to undergo mandatory testing or quarantine.
 However, those from medium risk countries need to undergo mandatory testing without quarantine.
 Travelers from countries that are considered 'high-risk' can enter as long as they undergo mandatory testing and 14-day self quarantine.

 Countries other than EU member states, the UK and Schengen countries are considered 'banned' countries except Australia, Canada, Japan, New Zealand, South Korea and Thailand.
 The Danish government has not re-opened it's borders with Portugal and Sweeden.However, citizens of 'open' countries can only enter if they have important business, legal or personal reasons.You can travel through Denmark (transit) if you have a worthy purpose outside Denmark or you are going on holiday.
-All travellers entering Denmark need to provide a certificate of a negative COVID-19 test.
+All travellers entering Denmark need to provide a certificate of a negative COVID-19 test..
+Denmark has listed Spain, Andorra, Bulgaria, Luxemburg and Romania as countries where non-essential travels are not recommended.

 The Djibouti government announced that its International Airport will open for passenger traffic on July 17.
 Arriving passengers will be tested for COVID-19.
 Land and sea borders remain closed until September 1.
 Djiboutian air, sea and land borders have reopened.
 The train service to and from Addis Ababa in Ethiopia is also due to reopen.On arrival at all entry points.
 Hotels, restaurants, amusement and leisure sites are now open with hygiene measures in place.